Updated July 11, 2023

 Measuring Market Risk

-There are two major methods that can be used to measure market risk -VaR and Beta.
+Two major methods can be used to measure market risk -VaR and Beta.

-- VaR is a statistical method that is applied over a specified time period to estimate the extent of maximum potential loss of portfolio value as well as the probability of occurrence of that loss.
+- VaR is a statistical method applied over a specified period to estimate the extent of the maximum potential loss of portfolio value and the probability of occurrence of that loss.

 - Betaindicatesa stock’s volatility on the basis of its past performance vis-à-vis the overall market.

-- The concept of MR helps in understanding the volatilities of financial products in a much better way.
+- The concept of MR helps in understanding the volatilities of financial products much better.

 - It also helps investors to determine the real return made on an investment.